 The Claimant alleged that having occupied the premises as of right, without permission and for a period of more than 12 years he had obtained title under the doctrine of adverse possession.

 Therefore, the Claimant asserted that our clients were unlawfully occupying the premises and he sought an Order from the Court enabling him to evict them.

-The circumstances put forward by our clients were that the premises were purchased by them in 1981.
+The circumstances put forward by the clients of Holmes & Hills were that the premises were purchased by them in 1981.
 In time the premises were let to the Claimant and rent was received from him up until the 2005.
 Our clients did not formally pursue rent arears due to knowledge of the cessation of the business and the fact there was a personal connection, via family, between the Second Defendant and the Claimant’s son.